 Also running from the end of June to early July is the Warsaw International Street Art Festival.
 Since 1989, sculptors, circus acts, bands, clowns, and dance groups have taken over as many as four separate locations across the city, from market squares to metro stations.
 This year, Polish artists and third-year students from the local Academy of Fine Arts will join together with Czech, German, and Russian performers to break new creative ground as puppeteers attempt to steal the moon and static visual works on the theme of societal “fall” adorn the streets.

-Poland has a long and illustrious history of filmmaking that stretches back to the very beginnings of the artform, and today’s cinemophiles want to leave no stone unturned, whether vintage or contemporary, mainstream or art house.
+Poland has a long and illustrious history of filmmaking that stretches back to the very beginnings of the artform, and today’s cinemaphiles want to leave no stone unturned, whether vintage or contemporary, mainstream or art house.
+Film related art in Warsaw, Poland as a whole, really, is in abundance.
 In fact, there is a confederation of independent cinemas across the country dedicated to showing the best of films that fly under the radar, and the list of authentic theaters in the official Network of Studio & Local Cinemas is worth a look wherever you find yourself.

 Iluzjon and Kino Muranow in Warsaw are two of the country’s most reputable film institutions.
 The former is technically designated as a museum under its remit from the National Film Archive to protect, restore, and promote Polish film, though it shows pictures from around the world.
 It’s characteristic rotunda has stood since the 1950s, adorned with its original neon sign.
 Muranow also opened in 1951, in the former Jewish Quarter.
 Both cinemas have seen modern renovation, but gladly retained their retro feel.